fernandreu/blazor-pages/README.md

 ## How it works

 The Azure pipeline first performs a normal `dotnet publish` of the app, which will generate a `dist` bundle ready to be deployed.
-This bundle is then force pushed into the `gh-pages`, branch, which is the standard branch name used when deploying to GitHub Pages (this can be changed in your project settings).
+This bundle is then force pushed into the `gh-pages` branch, which is the standard branch name used when deploying to GitHub Pages (this can be changed in your project settings).